LouisCAD/Splitties/modules/preferences/README.md

 # Preferences

-*Property syntax for Android's SharedPreferences.*
+*Property syntax for Android's `SharedPreferences` or iOS/macOS `NSUserDefaults`.*

 Supported platforms: **macOS** (x64), **iOS** (arm32, arm64 & x64), **Android**.

-This library uses Kotlin's property delegation to make using SharedPreferences as easy as accessing a property on an object.
-It relies on the `appCtx` module of this library to allow usage in `object`, and can support storage on device encrypted storage for devices supporting Direct Boot.
+This library uses Kotlin's property delegation to make using SharedPreferences as easy as accessing a property on an object, and provides an `NSUserDefaults` backed implementation for macOS and iOS.

+On Android, it relies on the `appCtx` module of this library to allow usage in `object`, and can support storage on device encrypted storage for devices supporting Direct Boot.
 See [the source code]( /src/androidMain/kotlin/splitties/preferences) for more information.